asabramo/llm-gcp-practice/README.md

-# LLM Practice on GCP
+# LLM Practice on GCP, AKA My Coffee Making AI Agent

+See my detailed blog about this repo at: https://sites.google.com/site/assiabramovitz/blogs/building-an-ai-agent-from-scratch

 The data is from: https://archive.org/details/stackexchange What this repo does: